I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "You know what cat I'm talking about!
 Now hand her over!"
 Dementor ordered, putting his hand out as if she would just drop the cat in his palm.

-"No, I don't know what you're talking about, but even if I did, I wouldn't do what you said because you didn't use the magic word," Shego remarked with a smirk.
+"No, I don't know what you're talking about, but even if I did, I wouldn't do what you said because you didn't use the magic word," Shego remarked, wagging her finger at him.

 "I'm not even working up a sweat here, fellas," she taunted them, waving them on, wanting more to come at her if possible.
 Hell, it would at least be funny to see at least three men trying to charge her at once in the confined space.

 Shego barely noticed the red dots that suddenly appeared on her, but realized it just in time.
 She leaped back as several lasers zeroed in on the spot that she was in barely a second ago.
+I guess he believes you can't have too many lasers as well.
 Landing, she looked up just in time to see more henchmen coming at her.
 Catching one by the arm, she spun him around and tossed him into the men advancing on her.
 That was all the time Dementor needed to take aim at her again.
 He singed her hair that time.

 "Damn it, you're going to pay for that!"
 Shego declared, flaring her hands while smoke filtered off of her head.